fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 ## Install using Direct JavaScript files

-In order to install and start working with **Angularjs-FusionCharts** you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT package which contains:
+In order to install and start working with **angularjs-fusionCharts** you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT package which contains:

 * JavaScript files to render **Charts**, **Widgets** and **PowerCharts** under the `js` folder.
 * JavaScript files to render maps under `js > maps` folder.
-* JavaScript files to include themes under `js > themes` folder.
+* JavaScript files to apply themes under `js > themes` folder.

 The folder structure is shown below:

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the files of the `js` folder from `fusioncharts-suite-xt` to your project folder.
+> It is recommended that you copy the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

 * The download package also contains **angular-fusioncharts.js** file under `fusioncharts-suite-xt > integrations > angularjs > js` folder.
 The folder structure is shown below:

 ![AngularJS Js Folder]({% site.baseurl %}/gif/angularjs-folder-structure.gif)

-> If you are using 3.12.2 or older versions, download v3.13.0 to get the `angularjs` folder in the FusionCharts Suite XT package.
+> The `angularjs` folder in the FusionCharts Suite XT package is available from v3.13.0.

-> It is recommended that you copy the JavaScript files of the `angular-fusioncharts.js` file from `fusioncharts-suite-xt > integrations > angularjs > js` to your project folder.
+> It is recommended that you copy the `angular-fusioncharts.js` file from `fusioncharts-suite-xt > integrations > angularjs > js` to your project folder.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt/js` folder: